microsoft/pxt/docs/develop/accessibility/accessibility-testing.md

 MakeCode is tested with several screen readers to ensure accessibility on all platforms:

-* Voice Over (included macOS).
+* Voice Over (included in macOS).
 Test with Safari, Chrome and FireFox on macOS.
 * [NVDA](https://www.nvaccess.org/) (for Windows).
 Check it with Chrome and FireFox.
 * Narrator (included in Windows).
 Test with IE and MS Edge.
 * [JAWS](http://www.freedomscientific.com/Products/Blindness/JAWS).
 Run a test with this screen reader since it is the one most widely used readers for Windows.
 It is commonly used along with FireFox.